Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_single.md

 ## Episode End

-The agent terminates and truncates at same time given the same conditions as the single agent Gymnasium environment.
+The agent terminates and truncates at the same time, given the same conditions as the single agent Gymnasium environment.

 ## Version History
-v0: Initial version release, uses [Gymnasium.MuJoCo-v4](https://gymnasium.farama.org/environments/mujoco/), and is a fork of [the original multiagent_mujuco](https://github.com/schroederdewitt/multiagent_mujoco)
+v0: Initial version release, uses [Gymnasium.MuJoCo-v4](https://gymnasium.farama.org/environments/mujoco/), and is a fork of [the original multiagent_mujuco](https://github.com/schroederdewitt/multiagent_mujoco).
+No Changes from the original `MaMuJoCo` ([schroederdewitt/multiagent_mujoco](https://github.com/schroederdewitt/multiagent_mujoco)).